 - Egg – Egg helps bind the dough together and adds protein.

 - Hot Water – I always recommend using whatever water you use to drink.
 If your family drinks tap water, then tap is fine.
-If however you drink bottled or filtered, then go with that in this recipe.
+If however you drink bottled or filtered, then go with that in this recipe

-All that’s left is to bake for approximately 15 minutes and allow to cool.
+- Bake for approximately 15 minutes and allow to cool.
 Then share, in moderation with all the good boys and girls that have been patiently wagging their tails while you did the baking!

 More Dog Treat Recipes